PhenoAI/pheno-docs/markdowns-expanded/019-blood_tests_CBC/019-blood_test_CBC.md

 In the clinical setting, CBC can be used in a variety of ways.
 For example, changes in the white blood cell count can indicate an infection or inflammation, while changes in the red blood cell count can indicate anemia or other blood disorders.
 Additionally, this machine can be used to measure platelet count and hemoglobin level, which could indicate bleeding, clotting or hematologic issues.
 The CBC data can also be used to monitor treatment efficacy in conditions such as leukemia, where changes in cell counts can be used to track the progression of the disease.
 Furthermore, this data can be used in preventative screenings and routine check-ups to keep track of a patient's health status.
 Overall, the data collected by the DxH 560 provides a comprehensive picture of a patient's blood cell profile, which is an essential tool for diagnosis, treatment, and monitoring of various medical conditions.

-The 10K study includes collection of blood samples for CBC during every visit to the testing center including baseline and follow up visits.
+The Human Phenotype Project includes collection of blood samples for CBC during every visit to the testing center including baseline and follow up visits.
 Blood is collected in non-fasting condition.

-#### Manufacturer reference study
+**Manufacturer reference study:**

 A reference interval study was conducted to assess the reference intervals for the DxH 560.
 Whole blood samples were collected from at least 240 healthy adult donors aged 22 to 65 years (males and females).
 Reference intervals were verified for males and females up to 65 years of age.